Moving to Australia from New Zealand?

 The Economy

 Sydney attracts more immigrants than any other Australian city.
 Large numbers of relocating Australians are also drawn by career opportunities in Sydney.
-Around 40,000 new people move to Sydney each year and around 15,000 new homes are built to accommodate them.
+Around 40,000 new people move to Sydney annually, and around 15,000 new homes are built to accommodate them.

-Current growth markets are information technology, education, health services, building trades and engineering.
-The Reserve Bank and Australian Stock Exchange are located in Sydney, along with other big businesses, so it’s a big draw card for professionals.
-In 2015 the unemployment rate was slightly less than the Australian average of about 6.1%.
+Current growth markets are information technology, education, health services, building trades, and engineering.
+The Reserve Bank and Australian Stock Exchange are located in Sydney, along with other big businesses, so it’s a big draw for professionals.
+In 2015, the unemployment rate was slightly less than the Australian average of about 6.1%.

 Sydney Pros: